stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-3.md

 (True + 1) * 10 + 5 # => 25
 ```

-Here's a collection of slides explaining more of the syntax of inheritance if you want to teach it in section: <>.
+Here's a collection of slides explaining more of the syntax of inheritance if you want to teach it in section: @Jose will send these.

+## Group Work [10 min]

+I'd encourage you to allow your students to work in their groups for the last ten minutes if the entire group is in the same section.
+This way, they can check in on their progress in Assignment 1.
+I think that's a much-needed, relaxing break for everyone this week!